Post date: Feb 15, 2011 9:37:31 PM

 He used to work in a small firm getting paid x, he was happy and expecting to earn some amount y after a few years.

-But He got a new offer and joined this big firm in a different industry with a nice increment of 30%, so he started getting x+.3x now and he was very happy with it.
+But He got a new offer and joined this big firm in a different industry with a nice increment of 30%, so he started getting x+.3x now, he was delighted with it.

-After few weeks...
-He realized that almost everyone in this new big firm get more than x+.3x
+After a few weeks...
+He realized that almost everyone in this new big firm gets more than x+.3x

 He started feeling that he is underpaid, He is worth more, He should get paid more, He is not getting fair value for his work etc

-He never got any bonus from his previous employer and now including bonus his salary for year was more than y, which he was expecting to earn after few years.
+He never got any bonus from his previous employer and now including bonus, his salary for the year was more than y, which he was expecting to earn after a few years.

 But after 15 days...

-He got the net bonus amount (after taxes) deposited in his account... after tax deduction which was less than the amount on bonus letter and simultaneously realizing about everyone else...
+He got the net bonus amount (after taxes) deposited in his account... after-tax deduction, which was less than the amount on bonus letter and also realizing about everyone else...

 ...Well, All I heard was he is planning to leave the firm and is looking for a new job.

-People are unhappy not because they are not happy but they are unhappy because everyone else around them look happier to them !
+People are unhappy not because they are not happy, but they are unhappy because everyone else around them look happier!